-Learn how to design and develop computer games from concept art, through to digital modelling, texturing and animation to help realise making a fully functional gaming platform.
+Let games industry professionals teach you how to design and develop computer games from concept art through to 2D and 3D asset creation, animation and level design, leading to fully playable games.

-Use your own creative skills to work on projects from within the games industry using the latest mobile technologies, virtual and mixed reality to help bring your digital design ideas to life.
+Use your own creative skills to work on projects from within the games industry utilising industry standard hardware and access to emergent technologies such as VR and MR to help bring your creative design ideas to life.

 - UCAS course code